 Fortunately, this is adequately met most of the time, thanks to the massive 8 story Caesars Palace self-parking garage attached to the resort on the west side of the casino.

 I say its eight stories in eight, but in reality, only levels 3 through 8 are actually self-parking for guests.
 Other levels are for valet parking.
 (More on that in a second).

 From the parking garage, access to the casino is made via some nice elevators located on the east side of the garage.
 I say “nice” because they seem classier and cleaner than many of the normal casino elevators I’ve taken.

 Clearance for self-parking at Caesars Palace is 6 feet, ten inches in height.
 The employee parking garage at Caesars is across the street to the north, at the corner of Jay Sarno Way and Frank Sinatra Drive.
 I only mention this because on busy occasions, a couple of levels of the employee parking garage is made available for the public.

 There are usually plenty of spaces to be found (even if you have to drive up to the upper levels), and at night, all levels are very well lit.

-On November 29th, 2016, Caesars Entertainment announced that they would begin to charge customers for both self-parking and valet parking, copying a move made earlier in 2016 by MGM Resorts (owners of the Mirage, Bellagio, MGM Grand, etc.) This applies to hotel guests, as well as customers just wanting to come in to gamble, shop or eat.
+In March 2017, Caesars Palace officially began charging customers for both self-parking and valet parking services, copying a move made earlier in 2016 by MGM Resorts (owners of the Mirage, Bellagio, MGM Grand, etc.) This applies to hotel guests, as well as customers just wanting to come in to gamble, shop or eat.

 4 to 24 Hours: $18